 Have you ever wondered what would be the best time to exercise in order to burn fat or build muscle?
 Do you feel that despite going to the gym you are not losing weight or building muscle as easy as before?
 Our home cortisol testing kit can be the solution you are looking for.

 With a simple saliva test you can now find out what is the best time for your body to burn fat and build muscle.

-Cortisol is a stress hormone.
-Your ability to handle stress is directly related to your cortisol levels.
+As a stress hormone, your ability to handle stress is directly related to your cortisol levels.
 An excess cortisol level may cause a person to over react to stressful situations.

 Sleep issues have many causes and often it is a combination of factors.
-Cortisol may also affect the ability of someone to fall sleep.
+This hormone may also affect the ability of someone to fall sleep.
 A higher than normal cortisol level before bed time may make it harder to someone to fall asleep.